xundeenergie/keycloak-mosparo/README.md

+# THIS IS A FIRST SHOT AND NOT WORKING!!!
+Just a fork from keycloak-hcaptcha to be modified for mosparo

+# ADVISORY: DO NOT USE THIS NOW!!!

 # keycloak-hcaptcha

 > I am currently not adding any new features, updates or fixes.
 Feel free to open a PR!